Operations - Image Scaling

 Ratio

-This mode allows you to specify aspect ratio of the resulting image.
-The Optidash API will automatically calculate width and height based on the provided ratio parameter.
+This mode allows you to specify the aspect ratio of the resulting image.
+The Optidash API will automatically calculate the width and height based on the provided ratio parameter.

-Along with ratio cropping you may optionally provide a gravity parameter.
-The default crop gravity value is center and you may use one of the following values: top-left, top, top-right, right, bottom-right, bottom, bottom-left, left.
+Along with ratio cropping, you may optionally provide a gravity parameter.
+The default crop gravity value is center, and you may use one of the following values: top-left, top, top-right, right, bottom-right, bottom, bottom-left, and left.

 In order to use ratio cropping simply set mode to ratio within the crop hash and pass the desired aspec ratio string as a value for the ratio key: